nozzha/yii2-ajaxy/README.md

-Nozzha Ajax 2.0: Actions Dialog via Ajax for Yii 2
+Nozzha Ajaxy 2.0: Actions Dialog via Ajax for Yii 2
 ===========================================

 Nozzha Ajaxy is a [Yii 2.0](http://www.yiiframework.com/) extension that provides